View Vincent Webb's Obituary on InYork.com and share memories

 A lifetime member of Fawn United Methodist Church, he and his wife, Rheba were very active in church activities.
 Vin sang in the choir for 64 years, taught Sunday School, was a trustee for 20 years and had served on the Fawn Grove Cemetery Committee for over 10 years.
 Additional memberships included the former Atlantic Breeders Cooperative, Citizens Volunteer Fire Company of Fawn Grove, Maryland Milk CO-OP Association, Pennsylvania DHIA, Young Farmers of Kennard Dale High School and serving on the Fawn Borough Council for 24 years.
 In addition, Vin was a member of the Friendship Lodge #663 F.&A.M. of Fawn Grove, PA His family remarked that he was a kind soft spoken gentleman, truly a one of a kind man.

-He is survived by: a son, Jerry Lee Webb of Stewartstown, PA, his devoted daughter-in-law, Kris Webb of Red Lion, PA.
-Grandchildren-John Curtis Webb and the late Brian Keith Webb, three great grandchildren-Joslyn, Jared and Brianna Miller.
+He is survived by: a son, Jerry Lee Webb of Stewartstown, PA, his devoted daughter-in-law, Kris Webb of Red Lion, PA (wife of his late son, Ronald Curtis Webb) Grandchildren-John Curtis Webb and the late Brian Keith Webb, three great grandchildren-Joslyn, Jared and Brianna Miller.
 Many nieces, nephews and loving extended family members.
 He was preceded in death by his sister, Mildred Marie Zimmerman.

 A visitation will be held on Saturday, February 23, 2019 from 10 to 11 a.m. at Fawn United Methodist Church, 67 S. Market Street, Fawn Grove, PA 17321, immediately followed by a memorial service.
-Inurnment will be in the adjoining cemetery.
+Reverend David W. Stough will officate followed with an inurnment in the adjoining cemetery.
 In lieu of flowers, memorial contributions may be made Fawn United Methodist Church at the above address or Masonic Village, 1 Masonic Drive, Elizabethtown, PA 17022.
 Harkins Funeral Home has been entrusted with his arrangements.